antwave/antwave.github.io/content/About/Index.md

 **But the thing I love the most is video games**.
 I wake up thinking video games and go to bed thinking video games.
 Present and past.
 Widely-known and indie.
 I love playing, of course, but I'm also interested in the industry surrounding games, in their history, in their design.
 Lately I haven't been able to devote much time to them and it almost hurts, it's as if something is missing.
 So I'm determined to fix that!

 Again, thank you from giving me a bit of your time.
 I love you.
 Don't hesitate to say hi!!!
-I'm on [X](https://x.com/antw4ve), [Instagram](https://www.instagram.com/antw4ve/) and, if you are some kind old freak like I am, I['ll be happy to read you email](mailto:ant.wav@icloud.com?subject=hi!!!!) :)
+I'm on [X](https://x.com/antw4ve), [Instagram](https://www.instagram.com/antw4ve/) and, if you are some kind old freak like I am, [I'll be happy to chat over email](mailto:ant.wav@icloud.com?subject=hi!!!!) :)